 Q and A About Straining Yogurt

-Question: Why strain yogurt down to a minimum 50% of the original volume?
+Question: Why strain yogurt down to a minimum of 50% of the original volume?

 Answer: We prefer flavored yogurt.
 Adding additional flavored liquid thins the strained yogurt.
 It follows that straining as much whey as possible keeps the yogurt from becoming too thin after adding fruit purée or coffee concentrate (my current favorite add-ins.)

 Our best-loved add-in is heavy cream along with a little vanilla bean paste and erythritol for low-carb sweetness.
 It’s a rare treat!!!

 Question: How does straining yogurt affect the flavor?

 Answer: Straining off large amounts of whey will give your yogurt a milder flavor profile–just my observation.
 The tanginess of homemade yogurt can be affected by a million different factors, or so it seems.
 But this one is fairly predictable.

 Question: My homemade yogurt turns out thick without straining.
 Why do I need this?

 Answer: You probably don’t.
 You are eating standard, traditional yogurt and that’s great if that’s what you prefer.
 Greek or Icelandic yogurt traditionally is made by straining off a certain percentage of the whey to make it thicker.
 (I don’t recommend adding any thickener like some commercial companies do to save money.
 Always check the label when buying Greek yogurt at the supermarket.)